 - Riders should use the same frame, fork and wheels during a whole event.

 - Different bikes can be used for seperate events.

-- Bikes will be scrutinised before departing to ride the course.
+- Bikes may be scrutinised before departing to ride the course.

 - All bikes must have bar plugs and be in perfect working order.